danidiaz/really-small-backpack-example/lesson9-template-haskell/README.md

 ## What if...

-We added a dependency to `core` in `lesson9` and tried to splice `Core.TH.makeIdFunc` in `Main.hs` itself?
+We added a `core` dependency to `lesson9` and tried to splice `Core.TH.makeIdFunc` in `Main.hs` itself?
 Should it work, or not?
 What do you think?

 ## See also